mapninja/Earthsys144/RasterAnalysisWBGAT.md

 ### WhiteboxGAT provides two way to access the standard Map Algebra tools:

-## Project 1: Resampling & Merging
+## Exercise 1: Resampling & Merging Rasters
 1. If you haven't, open the WhiteboxGAT application by browsing to the folder you unzipped the app to, and right-click Open.

 2. **Click** on the load layers button ![](images/RasterAnalysisWBGAT-a498db83.png) and browse to load the two raster layers **valley3.tif** and **valley9**.tif into a new project.
 You will be prompted about importing to the WhiteBoxGAT format, which is fine.